durbank/ELA-model/Docs/Methods.md

 $$

 This produces an exponential curve, following the general shape of many glaciers.
-The model then modifies the three initial parameter estimates to reach an optimal fit with the input width values for a specific glacier (Figure 2).
+The model then modifies the three initial parameter estimates to reach an optimal fit with the input width values for a specific glacier.

+**Plan to include this info somewhere as well**
-The model can accept glaciers with tributaries, which are added to the main glacier width by elevation bins.
+*The model can accept glaciers with tributaries, which are added to the main glacier width (scaled by calculated ice thickness) to the corresponding elevation levels in the main glacier.
-Increased caution should be exercised with this model as the glacier plan profile departs from the idealized shape.
+Increased caution should be exercised with this model as the glacier plan profile departs from the idealized shape.*

 ### Ice thickness modeling